View e-mail address | Add Contact Info to Outlook

 Muncie, IN 47306

-Flutist Mihoko Watanabe, PhD, a native of Japan, is associate professor of flute at Ball State University.
-Prior to joining the School of Music, Watanabe taught at the University of Wisconsin Oshkosh, the Memorial University of Newfoundland and the University of Windsor, Canada.
+Flutist Mihoko Watanabe, a native of Japan, is Associate Professor of Flute at the Ball State University School of Music.
+Prior to joining the School of Music, Dr. Watanabe taught at the University of Wisconsin Oshkosh, the Memorial University of Newfoundland and the University of Windsor, Canada.

-A very active teacher, Watanabe travels widely as a clinician, presenting master classes throughout the United States, Canada, and Japan.
+Dr. Watanabe is an enthusiastic teacher and travels widely as a clinician, presenting master classes throughout the United States, Canada, and Japan.
 She has adjudicated at international music festivals and competitions.
-In 2005, she served on the faculty of the Brevard Music Center summer festival and was featured in the December 2009 issue of Flute Talk magazine.
+In the summer of 2005, she was on the faculty of the Brevard Music Center summer festival.
+In 2009 she was featured in the December issue of Flute Talk magazine.

-Currently, Watanabe serves as the president of the Greater Indianapolis Flute Club and is a member of two NFA committees (the Cultural Outreach committee and the Archives and Oral History committee).
+Dr. Watanabe served as president of the Greater Indianapolis Flute Club from 2010-2013 and is a member of the following NFA committees: cultural outreach, oral history and archive, and research.

-Watanabe received her doctorate of musical arts from the University of Michigan, her master of music and performer's certificate from the Eastman School of Music, and her bachelor of music from the Musashino Academia Musicae in Tokyo.
+Dr. Watanabe received her doctoral degree from the University of Michigan, her master’s degree and performer's certificate from the Eastman School of Music, and her bachelor’s degree from the Musashino Academia Musicae in Tokyo.
 Her teachers have included Bonita Boyd, Leone Buyse, Fenwick Smith, Takao Saeki, and Ervin Monroe.
-For her additional training, she has studied with Julius Baker, Jean Baxtresser, Bradley Garner, Walfrid Kujala, Alain Mariaon and Emmanuel Pahud, among others.